-- In contrast to the processes described before, nitriding is carried out in the ferrite region.
-Consequently, no phase change occurs after nitriding. - This part to be nitrided should possess the required core properties prior to nitriding.
-Pure ammonia decomposes to yield nitrogen which enters the steel: - The solubility of nitrogen $2NH_3 \longrightarrow 2N + 3H_2$ t of the nitrogen that enters the steel forms hard nitrides (e.g. Fe3N).
+- The solubility of nitrogen in ferrite is small.
+Most of the nitrogen that enters the steel forms hard nitrides (e.g. Fe3N).
 A typical nitriding steel contains alloying elements of 1%Al, 1.5%Cr and 0.2%Mo.
-Al, Cr, and Mo form very hard and wear resistant nitrides.

-- The temperature of nitriding is 500-590°C. the time for a case depth of 0.02mm is about 2 hour.
-In addition with wear resistance, it also increases the resistance of a carbon steel to corrosion in moist atmospheres. - A common problem encountered in nitriding is the formation of $\gamma\Box$ nitride (Fe4N) on the outer layers of the case , known as the "white layer", as it looks white under the microscope.
+Al, Cr, and Mo form very hard and wear resistant nitrides. - The temperature of nitriding is 500-590°C. the time for a case depth of 0.02mm is about 2 hour.
+In addition with wear resistance, it also increases the resistance of a carbon steel to corrosion in moist atmospheres. - A common problem encountered in nitriding is the formation of γ nitride (Fe4N) on the outer layers of the case , known as the "white layer", as it looks white under the microscope.
 This layer is very brittle and tends to crack.
 It must be removed by final grinding operation.
 Its formation can be minimized by maintaining the correct ratio of NH3/H2 in the gas mixture during the heat treatment.